gemini-hlsw/gpp-client/docs/source/getting-started.rst

 3. The authentication token

 The available environments (``DEVELOPMENT``, ``STAGING``, ``PRODUCTION``) match the corresponding GPP deployments.
-See :doc:`config` for details on configuring them.
+See :doc:`configuration/index` for details on configuring them.

 Credential resolution follows a strict priority order: